justincbagley/blog/content/post/2011-09-01-beast-and-the-beast-basics-molecular-clocks-and-how-to-input-rates-into-beast.md

 For example, you may want the <i>x</i>-axis of your BEAST output files (e.g. for your time tree or Bayesian skyline plot) to be in units of years.
 To accomplish this, you need to format the desired rate value appropriately.
 In the case of a pairwise rate such as the 2%/Myr rate in the example above, you would divide 0.01 by 10<sup>6</sup> (one million), leaving you with 1.0 x 10<sup>-8</sup> or 0.00000001.
 This is the value you would input into BEAUTi to achieve the result desired here.
 This assumes generation time (<i>g</i>) = 1.0 yr (thus you could think of it as the output actually being in generations).

- _

- __Note_: if you had a fossil calibration point dated in Ma and you checked "estimate" for your rate under a model specifying a strict clock and input your fossil calibration, the resulting output would also be in Myr.
+> <i>Note</i>: if you had a fossil calibration point dated in Ma and you checked "estimate" for your rate under a model specifying a strict clock and input your fossil calibration, the resulting output would also be in Myr.
 So, if your fossil is 30 Ma +/- 2 Ma for a given node, you would input that into the program as a point estimate of 30.0 (fixed; also you could use a variety of calibration transformations/distributions; see below).
 And you would get output in units of Ma.
 BEAST would also estimate the substitution rate in subs/site/Myr for you.